blackpuppy/docs/en/tutorials-and-examples/blog/part-two.rst

     }

 This action first ensures that the user has tried to access an existing record.
-If they haven't passed in a passed in an ``$id`` parameter, or the post does not exist, we throw a ``NotFoundException`` for the CakePHP ErrorHandler to take care of.
+If they haven't passed in an ``$id`` parameter, or the post does not exist, we throw a ``NotFoundException`` for the CakePHP ErrorHandler to take care of.

-Next the action checks that the request is a POST request.
+Next the action checks whether the request is either a POST or a PUT request.
 If it is, then we use the POST data to update our Post record, or kick back and show the user validation errors.